sergey-lapin/redux-remote/README.md

 It can be used in webworkers or on servers to relief client from costly computations.

+Syncing can be used for realtime collaboration apps.

 # TODO
 - publish npm
 - add description